0 Items in Your Cart

 Jewelers and Jewelry Repairers

-Jewelers create, either from their own design or one by a design specialist, rings, necklaces, bracelets, and other jewelry out of gold, silver, or platinum.
+Jewelers create, either from their own design or from one by a design specialist, rings, necklaces, bracelets, and other jewelry out of gold, silver, or platinum.
 Jewelry repairers alter ring sizes, reset stones, and refashion old jewelry.
 Restringing beads and stones, resetting clasps and hinges, and mending breaks in ceramic and metal pieces also are aspects of jewelry repair.
 A few jewelers are also trained as gemologists, who examine, grade, and evaluate gems, or gem cutters, who cut, shape, and polish gemstones.
 Many jewelers also repair watches and clocks.
-There are about 52,100 jewelers and precious stone and metal workers employed in the United States.
+Bench jewelers typically are employees of jewelry retailers.
+Their responsibilities include jewelry cleaning and repair as well as some design work.
+According to the U.S. Department of Labor, there are about 22,890 jewelers and precious stone and metal workers employed in the United States.